 By Robbin D’elene

-Robbin D’elene is a freelance writer who has been published in a number of regional periodicals and Internet newsletters.
-She lives at Crag Moor Farm west of Plain, where she is co-founder of a developing regenerative farm and learning center.
-She is also the owner of Finest Skincare in Spring Green.
-She may be contacted at (608) 514-9475 (home) or (608) 588-6011 (cell).
+Robbin D’elene is a freelance writer who has been published in a number of regional periodicals and Internet newsletters and is also the author of the children’s story “My Little Duckling.”
+She lives at Crag Moor Farm north of Spring Green in the Bear Creek Township where she is co-founder of a developing permaculture/organic agricultural project and learning center.
+To suggest people Robbin may feature in future stories, contact her at (608) 588-6551 (home) or (541) 951-4011 (cell).